Getting Married in Wyoming

 IMPORTANT!
 Do not use your new name when making your travel arrangements for your honeymoon.
 Your name on your travel documents must match your identification.
 For instance, if you are flying to your honeymoon destination, then your driver’s license or passport must match the name on the ticket reservation.
 If you reserved your flight ticket in your new name and haven’t changed your name on your identification, you may not be able to get on your flight.
 It will take several months to receive new identifying information with your new name on it.

-Prenuptial Agreements: An Overview (What you need to know if you're considering a prenuptial, or premarital, agreement)
+Prenuptial Agreements: Who Needs It and How Do I Make One?
+(What you need to know if you're considering a prenuptial, or premarital, agreement)

 A prenuptial agreement ("prenup" for short) is a written contract created by two people before they are married.
 A prenup typically lists all of the property each person owns (as well as any debts) and specifies what each person's property rights will be after the marriage.